What You Need to Know About Medical Secretary

 - Certified Medical Administrative Assistant

-In 2016, there was an estimated number of 574,200 jobs in the United States for Medical Secretary.
+There were about 574,200 jobs for Medical Secretary in 2016 (in the United States).
 New jobs are being produced at a rate of 22.5% which is above the national average.
 The Bureau of Labor Statistics predicts 129,000 new jobs for Medical Secretary by 2026.
 Due to new job openings and attrition, there will be an average of 80,800 job openings in this field each year.